Post-Doctoral Fellow (2009-2010)

 BA, Mills College; MA, Michigan State University; PhD, Michigan State University

 Cultural intellectual property and development in Africa

-Heran Sereke-Brhan is joining the Pardee Center after a hiatus in Ethiopia where she worked on a range of academic and cultural projects.
+Heran Sereke-Brhan is the Deputy Director of the Washington, D.C.
+Mayor’s Office of African Affairs.
+She joined the Pardee Center after a hiatus in Ethiopia where she worked on a range of academic and cultural projects.
 She received a BA at Mills College in Oakland, California then went on to graduate school in African History at Michigan State University, working with Harold Marcus, a distinguished professor in Ethiopian Studies.
 Her research interests include social and political history, African art history and material culture as well as African-American and Caribbean history.
 She was part of two important art exhibition projects on Ethiopia, one at the National Museum of African Art, Smithsonian (2003) and the other at the University of Florida (2007), both of which contributed greatly to introducing Ethiopian art and artists and educating US audiences on the rich diversity of creativity in contemporary culture.
 At the Pardee Center, her current research interests will draw on her experiences in the arts, exploring issues of intellectual property and African cultural production, situating the expressive arts in a rapidly globalizing world with migrant communities and competitive markets.

 Editor.
 Journal of Ethiopian Studies Special Issue dedicated to Richard and Rita Pankhurst.
 (November 2009).

 Book Review.
 Solomon Addis, History of Gondar.
 In African Studies Review, September Issue 51 No. 2 2008.

 “Foreword” in Empress Taitu, a historical play (in Amharic) by renowned Ethiopian poet/playwright Getinet Eniyew.
 (Addis Ababa University Press, 2008).